lowRISC/opentitan/doc/ug/install_instructions/index.md

 ## Software development

-### Device compiler toolchain (RV32IMC)
+### Device compiler toolchain

-To build device software you need a baremetal RV32IMC compiler toolchain.
+To build device software you need a baremetal RISC-V toolchain.
 We recommend using a prebuilt toolchain provided by lowRISC.
-Alternatively, you can build your own.
-Whichever option you choose, we recommend installing the toolchain to `/tools/riscv`.

-#### Option 1 (recommended): Use the lowRISC-provided prebuilt toolchain

-lowRISC provides a prebuilt toolchain for the OpenTitan project.
-This toolchain contains both GCC and Clang, targeting RISC-V.
+The prebuilt toolchains contain both GCC and Clang, targeting RISC-V.
-By default the device software is built with Clang.
+By default the OpenTitan device software is built with Clang.

-We recommend using the `util/get-toolchain.py` tool to download and install the latest version of this toolchain.
+We recommend using the `util/get-toolchain.py` tool to download and install the latest version of this toolchain, and that you install the toolchain to the default path, `/tools/riscv`.

 ```cmd
 $ cd $REPO_TOP